-Big Lake Youth Camp rents facilities to the public mid-September to mid-November and mid-December through the first weekend in April.
+Big Lake Youth Camp rents facilities to the public mid-September to mid-November and late December through the first weekend in April.
 Big Lake is currently accepting reservations for the 2018 season.
 Visit our online rental page to check availability and make your reservation.
 PLEASE NOTE: we do not offer credit card services on our reservation system, so make sure to call our office to pay your deposit with credit card.
 If your group needs to check-in on any other day than a Friday, OR if you want to make a reservation for 100+ people, please call our office at (503) 850-3583 to make your reservation.
 Otherwise we cannot guarantee you will be able to check-in at your desired time.
 Please email us at email@example.com if you have any questions.

 From December through April, Big Lake Youth Camp provides transportation in and out of camp by Sno-cat for rental groups.
 The fee for a sno-cat ride is $7 per person one way (50 person maximum load).
 There is a minimum rider for the Sno-Cat of 20 people ($7 per person or $140 minimum fee).
 If individuals need to be picked up individual snowmobile transportation is available.
 The cost for a snowmobile pick up is $15 per person one way, or $30 per person round trip.
 Transportation fees will be added to your final total.
 To schedule Sno-cat times, please contact our Guest Relations Coordinator, Erinn von Pohle, at firstname.lastname@example.org or (503) 850-3561.